Drangleic

 Greatshield of a dragoon, who is King Vanclad’s royal guard.

-Dragoon is the name that was given to the warriors of the founding, who contributed to the foundation of Drangleig.
+Dragoon is the name that was given to the warriors of the founding, who contributed to the foundation of Drangleic.

 The king trampled this land underfoot and raised up a country together with them.

 Indeed, as a physical fighter himself, Vendrick had a liking for the plain warrior and strove to have an almost intimate relationship with his army.
-One of the King’s Gates opened with the ring he alone wore can be found at his nation’s seaside fortress.
-While the chamber it leads to is completely destroyed in the present era, we can see the unruined building exterior in the Memory of Vammar, completely with a fancy doorway on the wall opposite that of the King’s Gate.
-Based on this and the size of the chamber, it was most likely Vendrick’s personal quarters there, revealing a desire to living alongside his men during wartime rather than safely tucked away in his faraway castle.
+One of the King’s Gates opened with his special ring can be found at his nation’s seaside fortress.
+While the chamber beyond is destroyed in the present era, we can see the unruined building exterior in the Memory of Vammar, complete with a fancy doorway opposite side of the Gate.
+From this, it was most likely Vendrick’s personal quarters, revealing a desire to living alongside his men during wartime rather than safely tucked away in his faraway castle — the name “Vanclad” (ヴァンクラッド) couldn’t be more appropriate for a king at the vanguard clad in armor.
 Moreover, all but the most basic infantry are identified as “kingdom” (王国) soldiers and swordsmen, with their high quality equipment naturally provided by their liege from his castle’s own blacksmith.
 Those who proved particular excellence in the line of duty were also given rings to help manage the weight of their heavy armor.
 It was brute strength and uncomplicated thinking that the monarch respected, and likely shared.

 Ring applied with the wax seal of a warrior.
 Has effect that boosts equipment weight.